forcePanda/Webhook2Flow-Framework/README.md

     - Activate the flow.

 3. Create Webhook2FlowHandler__mdt type record.
     - MasterLabel               : ForcePanda: New Post Event.
     - DeveloperName             : FP_NewPostEvent
     - Description__c            : Event when a new post is published on the ForcePanda.
     - EventDefnApexClass__c     : FP_NewPostEvent
     - FlowAPIName__c            : FP_NewPostEventHandler
     - FlowInputVariableName__c  : NewPostEvent
     - WebhookEventName__c       : FP_NewPostEvent
+    - PayloadLocation__c        : QueryParams (Because the payload info is sent as query parameters.)
 > Note: EventDefnApexClass__c and WebhookEventName__c need not be same.

 4. Create WebhookAuthToken__mdt record.\